 All students must pay for the cost of tuition, just as you would if you were attending summer classes on the Athens campus.
 All participants must enroll as a full time student (minimum of 12 credit hours for undergraduate students, or 9 credit hours for graduate students).
-The tuition fees for the 2011-12 academic year (including summer 2012) are:
+The tuition fees for the 2015-16 academic year (including summer 2016) are:

 The schedule for these fees can be found on the Bursar’s website by clicking here.

 The kitchens in your apartments are fully equipped, so you will be able to cook all your meals there if you choose.
 There are two grocery stores at the Brunswick Centre just 3 minutes from our flats.
 We are also literally surrounded by restaurants, many of which are inexpensive due to the fact that the University of London is nearby, and there are several local pubs that serve good food.

-If you buy your train ticket to/from Edinburgh after arriving in London, this can cost you anywhere from $100-$300 or more depending upon the rate you are then able to book.
+If you buy your train ticket to/from Edinburgh after arriving in London, this can cost you anywhere from $200-$400 or more depending upon the rate you are then able to book.
 Most students prefer to buy a Britrail Flexipass in advance while still in the USA.
 Keep in mind that you cannot purchase this in Great Britain.

 You should order your passport ASAP.
 The estimated time to receive a passport is currently 10 weeks.
 You can go on-line at www.travel.state.gov and download a copy of the DS 11passport form.
 If you are applying for a passport for the first time, you must apply in person, but you can download the appropriate paperwork.

 This is difficult to estimate, as it varies tremendously from student to student, depending upon how frugal you are.
 London is a very expensive city, so it is easy to spend a great deal of money if you are not careful.

 Participation is limited to the first 24 accepted students and enrollment in this program is on a rolling basis.
-Applications will be reviewed as they are submitted, meaning that the first 24 students who apply and are accepted will participate.
+Applications will be reviewed as they are submitted, meaning that the first 20 students who apply and are accepted will participate.
 The program may be full before we reach the official application deadline so you are strongly recommended to apply early.

 You must fill out the Office of Global Opportunities (OGO) online application form to apply for the program.
 This form is available on the homepage of the OEA website by clicking here.
 You need TWO letters of recommendation.
 The OEA will inform you by email whether or not you have been offered a place on the program a few days after Jody Lamb reviews your application.

 3. You have paid your $500 deposit (see below).
-No one else will be accepted after 24 students make their deposit, but we will keep a waiting list in case someone drops out.
+No one else will be accepted after 20 students make their deposit, but we will keep a waiting list in case someone drops out.

-You can also use your financial aid package towards the cost of this program.
+You can also use part of your financial aid package towards the cost of this program.
 If you want to know for sure exactly what and how your financial aid will work I recommend that you make an appointment as soon as possible to meet with Julie Murphy (email@example.com) in the Financial Aid office.
 You will need to email her to make an appointment.
 She does not do walk-ins.
 Take a copy of the student budget worksheet with you to the meeting.
 She can also advise you on options that may be available to you for paying for this program.

 College of Fine Arts

 Jennings House, 54 East Union Street

 Athens, OH 45701

 Please contact Cherita King at 597-2721 or email@example.com.
-His office is at the new Walter International Education Center, 15 Park Place (directly beside Baker Center).
+Her office is at the Walter International Education Center, 15 Park Place (directly beside Baker Center).
 Click here to go to the Office of Global Opportunities.